 Time sucks.
-Carrier bills often span hundreds of pages, and the more devices you have, the longer the bills become.
+Carrier bills often span hundreds of pages, and the more devices you have, the longer the bills becomes.
 Reviewing invoices to untangle the different charges, fees, and taxes and allocate them to the correct cost centers can soak up a significant amount of time that could be better utilized.

 Disputes.
 Disputes are a common frustration for anyone dealing with carrier bills.
 Coverage, fee increases, and overages are just the tip of the iceberg, and it’s up to your company to file, track, and resolve disputes to avoid being overcharged.